ErvinW/ErvinWong_ID_ASG2/README.md

 19: delete account and edit account also have a confirmation animation.
 20: checked out items are sent into the database where it will store the items information that are checked out.

+Incomplete Features:

+1. Edit user details is not fully functional
+2. The functions in script.js cannot produce error message upon submission of incorrect username or password.
+However it still prevents user from going to the next page during such an event

 Technologies used: